 - From his experiences with the acquisitions of Quorum by Triad and Triad by CHS, has a deep understanding of the issues surrounding integration of acquisitions, standardization of systems, and cultural challenges.

 Clinical process improvement is greatly impeded by lack of interoperability among electronic medical records and medical devices.
-Dr. Schatzlein brought Ascension in at the ground floor of the Center for Medical Operability and became a founding board member.
+Dr. Schatzlein committed Ascension at the inception of the Center for Medical Operability and became a founding board member.
 He served as the Center’s board chair in 2016-17 and is now Chairman Emeritus.
 Details about the Center can be found in a link at the “Friends” tab.